MAPS 4 sales tax collections begin April 1

 - Multipurpose Stadium ($37 million)

 Each project will be refined in the coming years as the process unfolds, much like the previous MAPS programs.
-MAPS 4 will be overseen by a volunteer advisory board that makes recommendations to the Oklahoma City Council, which has final oversight.
+MAPS 4 will be overseen by a voluntary advisory board that makes recommendations to the Oklahoma City Council, which has final oversight.